Introduction

 | Cream | 120–140 mg |

-Plant-based foods generally contain no cholesterol.
+Plant-based foods naturally contain little or no cholesterol.

 - Fruits